meganyyu/Prolific/README.md

 ### Networking

-Most likely using [Firebase Authentication](https://firebase.google.com/docs/auth) for Users and using [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) for Projects and Snippets.
+Using [Firebase Authentication](https://firebase.google.com/docs/auth) for Users and using [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) for Projects and Snippets.
 Using [Google Analytics for Firebase](https://firebase.google.com/docs/analytics) for ranking algorithm data.

 **List of network requests by screen**
 * Login Screen